 In the Lifetime of the Buddha

 A group of wealthy elderly men decided to give away all their belongings to their families and live out their final years as disciples of the Buddha.
 They were not serious in their practice.
-They lived together at the monastery so they could socialize, did not gain any understanding of dharma, and instead of taking alms they usually went to eat food at their wives’ and children’s’ homes.
+They lived together at the monastery so they could socialize, did not gain any understanding of dharma, and instead of taking alms they usually went to eat food at their wives’ and children’s homes.
 After they got food from their families, they all gathered at one particular house where the wife treated them very well and provided good food for all of them.
 When they learned she had died, they all wailed in sadness and other disciples came to see what had happened.
 Shocked at their indecency, the other disciples sat around discussing it.
-And when the Buddha came around. he told them this story so they knew these men had acted similarly in the past.
+And when the Buddha came around, he told them this story so they knew that these men had acted similarly in the past.

-The crow eaten by the fish was an earlier birth of the deceased wife and the rest of the flock, including the husband crow, were these elderly disciples.
+The crow eaten by the fish was an earlier birth of the deceased wife, and the rest of the flock, including the husband crow, were these elderly disciples.